jesse99/gnos/scripts/README.txt

 * modeler - Full name of the script used to probe the device.

 Devices also have modeler specific entries.
 For snmp-modeler.py these are:
+* links - List of device names used to enumerate edges between them.
+Note that the edge only has to be specified in one direction.
 * authentication - pasted directly into the snmpbulkwalk command line.
 For snmp v2 this will be something like "-v2c -c public".
 For authenticated v3 it will be something like "-v3 -u net_user -l authPriv -a md5 -A authpass -x des -X privpass".

 For ssh-modeler.py these are: